brianli-code/brianli-code/README.md

 ###  👨🏻‍💻  About Me

-- 👨‍🎓 CS & Neuroscience minor @ UC Davis
+- 👨‍🎓 CS & Neuroscience @ UC Davis
 - 🤖 Interested in ML/ AI and computational neuroscience